aimee-mcneil-melville/ToDo-Full-Stack/packages/todo-full-stack/README.md

 ### 1. Building the database

-- [ ] Design a database to store a list of your things (e.g. books)
+- [ ] Design a database to store a list of tasks, e.g. task details, priority, completed yes/no
 - [ ] Build the migrations and seed data

 ### 2. Building the API
-- [ ] Build an API (back end route) to get the information from your database
+- [ ] Build an API (back end route) to get the information from your database (list, add, update and delete)
 - [ ] Test your API with Insomnia

 ## Front end